-This guide provides an overview of some of the most significant tax law changes going into effect this year and other key tax provisions you need to be aware of.
+This guide provides an overview of some of the key tax provisions higher-income taxpayers need to be aware of.
 It offers a variety of strategies for minimizing your taxes in the current tax environment.
-Use it to work closely with your tax advisor to identify the best strategies for your particular situation.
-He or she also can keep you apprised of any new tax law developments that might affect you.
+Use it to identify the best strategies for your particular situation with your tax advisor, who also can keep you apprised of any new tax law developments that might affect you.